Department website: http://www.uvm.edu/~cmplxsys/

 The Vermont Complex Systems Center comprises a transdisciplinary group of faculty and their graduate students and postdocs who collaborate in analyzing, modeling, and understanding complex physical, biological, technological, and/or sociological systems.
 The Center sponsors an invited seminar series, a biweekly reading group, biweekly meetings of SCRAPS (Student Complexity Research And Pizza Seminar), research symposia, and TEDxUVM events.
 Most graduate students affiliated with the Center complete the 5-course Certificate of Graduate Study in Complex Systems as a complement to their graduate degrees across campus.

-Bagrow, James; Assistant Professor, Department of Mathematics & Statistics; PHD, Clarkson University
+Bagrow, James; Assistant Professor, Department of Mathematics and Statistics; PHD, Clarkson University

 Bongard, Joshua C.; Professor, Department of Computer Science; PHD, University of Zurich

-Danforth, Christopher M.; Associate Professor, Department of Mathematics and Statistics; PHD, University of Maryland College Park
+Danforth, Chris; Associate Professor, Department of Mathematics & Statistics; PHD, University of Maryland College Park

 Dodds, Peter S.; Professor, Department of Mathematics and Statistics; PHD, Massachusetts Institute of Technology

-Rizzo, Donna Marie; Professor, Department of Engineering; PHD, University of Vermont
+Rizzo, Donna Marie; Professor, Department of Civil and Environmental Engineering; PHD, University of Vermont

 CSYS 213.
 Systems & Synthetic Biology.
 3 Credits.